Exercise and Nutrition Sciences

 Students choosing this pre-professional concentration can obtain the necessary pre-requisite courses for graduate programs including Physical Therapy, Occupational Therapy, Physician Assistant, Athletic Training, Doctor of Chiropractic, medical school and many other health profession advanced degrees.

-Bachelor of Science in Sport Studies - Coaching Education
+Bachelor of Science in Sport Coaching and Athletic Leadership

-A Bachelor’s degree in Sport Studies Coaching Education paves the way to a variety of career opportunities in the sport and recreation industry that involve leadership, management, coaching and programming.
+A Bachelor’s degree in Sport Coaching and Athletic Leadership paves the way to a variety of career opportunities in the sport and recreation industry that involve leadership, management, coaching and programming.

 Bachelor of Science in Food and Environmental Nutrition